• Skip to main content

 Jack LocationTop of the bodySide of the body

 We’re going to ignore the superficial and geometric aspects of the physical appearance here.
-Those are easily visible to the naked eye.
+The differences in the two electric guitar body types are easily visible to the naked eye.
 It is more important to focus on the functional and sound aspects.

 Since the Stratocaster was conceived as an evolution of the Telecaster, we can say that it started with an advantage.
 It benefitted from previous experience.